edgeflare/pgo/README.md

 ## Usage

+- #### As a standalone binary for publishing Postgres CDC to Kafka, MQTT, ClickHouse, etc, see [docs/postgres-cdc.md](./docs/postgres-cdc.md)

-This reusability seems helpful, mostly because I'm learning by being forced to write reliable code that other code might depend on.
+It's also possible to import functions, etc. This reusability seems helpful, mostly because I'm learning by being forced to write reliable code that other code might depend on.
 Most of it actually isn’t dependable, yet.
 If you're curious, start by browsing the [examples](./examples/), skimming over any doc.go, *.md files.

 ## Contributing
 Please see [CONTRIBUTING.md](CONTRIBUTING.md).